 The dot-com bubble (also referred to as the dot-com boom, the Internet bubble and the Information Technology Bubble) was a historic speculative bubble covering roughly 1997 – 2000 (with a climax on March 10, 2000, with the NASDAQ peaking at 5132.52 in intraday trading before closing at 5048.62) during which stock markets in industrialized nations saw their equity value rise rapidly from growth in the Internet sector and related fields.

-- 2,075,640 all-time users
+- 3,342,997 all-time readers